 When you change an accountant or just opened a new company and subscribed to QuickBooks Online you may need to add an accountant to your Quickbooks Online.
 That will provide your accountant with access to all your invoices, expenses and other information, and the best way to provide such access is to use the “Accounting Firms” feature provided by Intuit.

-Scroll to the end of this post to watch video tutorial
+Scroll to the end of this post to watch the video tutorial

 How to add an accountant to your QuickBooks account